Brian Cox – Por Que Precisamos Dos Exploradores

 is that our exploration of the solar system and the universe

-é que a nossa exploração do sistema solar e do universo
+é que nossa exploração do sistema solar e do universo

 has shown us that it is indescribably beautiful.